 Navajo Nation Outreach Coordinator

 At the heart of Reader to Reader are our dedicated work-study and volunteer students.
-Each semester some sixty college students staff our online mentoring programs, help haul books, design promotional materials, provide critical support managing our Website, do community outreach, and assume a host of other duties.
+Each semester some 140 college students staff our online mentoring programs, help haul books, design promotional materials, provide critical support managing our website, do community outreach, and assume a host of other duties.
 Without them, Reader to Reader would not be possible.
-These workers come from Amherst College, Hampshire College, Vassar College, New Mexico State University, and Arizona State University.
+These workers come from a wide-range of schools, including Amherst College, Hampshire College, the University of Massachusetts, Mt.
+Holyoke College, Smith College, New Mexico State University, and Arizona State University.

 Our success is due in great part to our wonderful community volunteers who collect, sort and pack books, and help with bookkeeping, inventory control and many other tasks.
 If you are interested in volunteering, please email us at firstname.lastname@example.org.